 35. Disable IP Address Truncation

 You can use the -w or –wide options of the netstat utility to disable IP addresses’ truncation.
-This is not very useful on its own but offers means of backward compatibility.
+This is not very useful on its own but offers a means of backward compatibility.

 $ netstat -atw $ netstat --all --tcp --wide